404shraddha/AndroidTippy/README.md

-# AnroidTippy - A Simple Tip Calculator for Android
+# AndroidTippy - A Simple Tip Calculator for Android

 AnroidTippy is a lightweight tip calculator built using pure Kotlin.
 It provides a simple interface for calculating tips based on the total bill amount.